 Julafton in Sweden

-Swedes will also celebrate Christmas on Dec 24th with many families having their own traditions for the day.
-What’s different in Sweden than its counterparts in Norway and Denmark however is the Christmas food that is served on a julbord (Christmas table) – which is a big buffet filled with different dishes.
-Some of our favourites include pickled herring, Janssons frestelse, meatballs, prinskorv (lightly smoked sausages), different kinds of cabbage, omelettes, cured salmon, julskinka (Christmas ham) and ribs to name a few.
+Swedes will also celebrate Christmas on December 24, with many families having their own traditions for the day.
+What’s different in Sweden than its counterparts in Norway and Denmark however is the Christmas food that is served on a julbord (Christmas table) – which is a big buffet, or smorgasbord, filled with different dishes.
+Some of our favourites include lots of pickled herrings with different seasonings, Janssons frestelse, meatballs, prinskorv (lightly smoked sausages), different kinds of cabbage, omelettes, cured salmon, julskinka (Christmas ham) and ribs to name a few.
 However, the rice pudding with a hidden almond is (surprise) part of the Swedish tradition too.

 In Sweden there is one tradition that has stuck with them since 1960, and that is watching Donald Duck!
-Every Christmas Eve it shows on TV and the audience rating is sky high.
+Every Christmas Eve at 3pm it airs on TV and the audience rating is sky high.
+Everyone wathces it!
 As with the Norwegians, Swedes also get a visit from Santa who hands out the gifts.
 Some families might also dance and sing around the Christmas tree then as with all traditions, relaxing.
 During the evening it’s all about playing games, drinking mulled wine, cracking nuts and eating candy.

 If you’re not from Scandinavia you might think that some of these traditions are quite odd, and we really understand that.
 However, if you take one important thing to remember from how to celebrate a Scandinavian holiday (or any other holiday for that matter) is that the main reason for celebrating is to be able to spend time with the people you love.
 It’s also a really good excuse to eat loads of food and candy, stay inside, cuddle and just relax.

 Wherever you are or whoever you are celebrating Christmas with, we hope you are showered with love and happiness.